thomasrayner/thomasrayner.github.io/_posts/2020-08-26-cissp-study-notes-ch2.md

 * [Chapter 1: Security Governance Through Principles and Policies](/cissp-study-notes-ch1)

 ## Chapter 2: Personnel Security and Risk Management Concepts

-### What this chapter is about

-This chapter is about working with risk.
-Human weaknesses are discussed at the beginning and end of the chapter in the form of job descriptions, and then about training.
-This chapter also discusses how to think about risk, define risks correctly, and how to think about countermeasures and other responses to risk.

 ### My key takeaways and crucial points